eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

 ### Why Tree-Based Models Excel at Tabular Data

 Tree-based models remain the dominant choice for tabular tasks because their **inductive bias matches the structure of the data.** Tabular features are often categorical, sparse, piecewise, and highly non-smooth.
 Trees naturally capture this structure through axis-aligned splits and non-linear rule partitions.
-A single decision tree already encodes sharp discontinuities and local feature interactions that dense NNs typically struggle with [Grisz].
+A single decision tree already encodes sharp discontinuities and local feature interactions that dense NNs typically struggle with <d-cite key="grinsz"></d-cite>

+.

 Added to that and true power of boosting emerges from ensembling.
 Boosting constructs a large committee of weak learners, each correcting the residuals of the previous one, yielding a flexible and high-capacity model.
 This *homogeneous ensemble* scales extremely well with modest compute and is sample-efficient—crucial advantages for most tabular benchmarks.

-This connects to the **No Free Lunch principle**:
-no single model class is universally optimal, but **an ensemble of diverse models often outperforms any single one.**
+This connects to the **No Free Lunch principle**: no single model class is universally optimal, but **an ensemble of diverse models often outperforms any single one.**

 Ensembling underlies:
 - **bagging**